www-e-ventures/coscradmirror/README.md

 ## About us

-_COSCARD_ is a loose collaboration of several organizations, technical teams, and communities working in the space of custom software development for indigenous language revitalization and cultural research.
+_COSCRAD_ is a loose collaboration of several organizations, technical teams, and communities working in the space of custom software development for Indigenous language revitalization and cultural research.

 <!-- TODO List member organizations \ projects -->